frkv/nrfxlib/README.rst

 Supported SoCs
 **************

-Each library in this repository supports a different set of SoCs from Nordic Semiconductor.
-Refer to each individual library for more information.
+Each library and module in this repository supports a different set of SoCs from Nordic Semiconductor.
+Refer to their respective documentation for more information.

 .. toctree::
    :maxdepth: 2